astroalex80/ASCOM-Pololu-Tic-Focuser/README.md

 can be found at www.pololu.com/product/3135/resources for the Tic T 500.

 Second use the ASCOM driver installer provided here or build your own solution with the source code provided!
-Here’s a concise summary in English for GitHub:

 This project provides an ASCOM driver for the Pololu Tic T500 Motor Controller,